 Webpage Screenshot Chrome extension

-Webpage Screenshot – Entire page screenshot! claims to be the fastest extension at the job on Chrome but we didn’t do any scientific tests to test those claims.
-But what you get here will impress you.
-It can capture the visible part of a webpage or the whole page etc. You can even upload it directly to services like Dropbox, Facebook, Evernote, Twitter, and so on.
+Webpage Screenshot claims to be the fastest screenshot extension for Chrome but we didn’t verify those claims.
+What you get here will impress you.
+It can capture the visible part of a webpage or the whole page.
+You can even upload it directly to services like Dropbox, Facebook, Evernote, X, etc.

 The best feature here is that you can edit almost anything on a webpage before taking a screenshot.
 For instance, change someone’s Facebook status update to something stupid.
 You can then send it to them and make them doubt their existence.
 It also lets you annotate screenshots.